-2 Direct reports to the CEO.

-3Senior functional management who are not direct reports to the CEO.
+- 1 Direct reports to the CEO - 2 Senior functional management who are not direct reports to the CEO

 The Company is a 'relevant employer' under the Workplace Gender Equality Act 2012.
-The Company's most recent Gender Equality Indicators are set out in its 2022 Gender Equality Report, a copy of which is available at icollege.edu.au/governance.
+The Company's most recent Gender Equality Indicators are set out in its 2022 Gender Equality Report, a copy of which is available at https://nexted.com.au/governance/

-5. Ethical and Responsible Behaviour
+5. Ethical and responsible behaviour